 A much better word to use is trust.
-When God tells us to have faith in Him, what He is really asking us to do is to trust Him.
-However, God didn't stop there; He has actually given us reasons to trust Him.
-God did not simply say "I'm going to tell you things, but I'm not going to give you any reason to believe that they are true.
-You'll just have to believe them, even though they sound stupid."
+When God tells us to have faith He's really asking us to trust Him.
+However, God didn't stop there!
+He's given us many solid reasons to believe the things that He's told us.
+God didn't simply tell us things and then refuse to provide any reason to believe Him.
 Instead He gave us "many infallible proofs" (Acts 1:3).

-Believe it or not, Christianity is actually reasonable.
+Despite what some people think, Christianity is actually reasonable.
 There are good reasons to believe that its claims are true.
-Many people in the Church act as if "reason" is some sort of demonic concept, but it's not.
-The word "reason" actually appears quite a few times in the Bible.
+Some people in the church act as if "reason" is a wicked and worldly concept, but it's not.
+The word "reason" appears quite a few times in the Bible.
 God Himself reasoned with people: